Edited by Isabel Ehlert

 Crockpot Philly Cheesesteak▼

-Tender beef, peppers, onions, and provolone, slow-cooked until everything melts together.
-Serve it on hoagie rolls with extra cheese melted on top, and you have a dinner that feels like a treat without any of the standing-at-the-grill effort.
+Tender beef, peppers, onions, and provolone, slow cooked until everything melts together.
+Serve it on hoagie rolls with extra cheese melted on top, and you have a dinner that feels like a treat without any of the standing at the grill effort.

 This is the recipe I make when my husband asks me what is for dinner and I want him to be impressed.
 It works every time.